Divorce Financial Settlement Solicitors

 The Family Law Courts in England now take an approach that may prioritise a party’s “needs” rather than their “reasonable requirements”, as was previously the case.
-When deciding what will constitute a fair settlement, consideration will be given to factors such as the following:
+When deciding what will constitute a fair settlement between spouses, consideration will be given to factors such as the following:

 - Any foreseeable change in your respective financial circumstances